AndreiZavo/ai-recipe-finder/README.md

 A modern Android app where users can describe what they want to eat and get personalized recipe suggestions powered by AI.

 Built entirely with **Jetpack Compose**, the app demonstrates clean architecture, unidirectional state management with `StateFlow`, and seamless integration with an AI service for natural language recipe generation.
-It also places a strong emphasis on a responsive, user-friendly UI — from animated feedback to thoughtful error states.
+Favorites are stored locally, avoiding complex database setups in favor of simplicity and performance.
+The app also places a strong emphasis on a responsive, user-friendly UI, from animated feedback to thoughtful error states.

 ---